 4. Public Awareness and Education

-The complexity of cryptocurrency technology poses a significant barrier for widespread adoption.
+The complexity of cryptocurrency technology poses a significant barrier to widespread adoption.
 Public education campaigns are essential to ensure citizens understand the risks and opportunities of digital assets.
-Without this, misconceptions or lack of trust could hinder adoption
+Without this, misconceptions or a lack of trust could hinder adoption.

 5. Volatility and Price Fluctuations